g33k5p34k/PleistoDist/README.md

 * Python 2.x (preferably Python 2.7.x)
 * ArcMap 10.6

 Because this package was originally designed as an ArcGIS toolbox, it only runs on Windows machines.
-If there is sufficient demand, I will rewrite this package to work in QGIS or R.
+If there is sufficient demand, I will rewrite this package as a QGIS plugin or as an R package.

 ## Usage Instructions